Iloilo City: Economy

 The city ranks third in bank savings deposits and accounts in the country and has the third highest GDP per capita among highly urbanized cities (HUCs) outside Metro Manila.
-It is also has one of the lowest crime rate nationwide, the highest life expectancy in Visayas and Mindanao, a significant middle-class population, tops the national happiness index, and is recognized as one of the most business-friendly city in the Philippines.
+It also has one of the lowest crime rate nationwide, the highest life expectancy in Visayas and Mindanao, a significant middle-class population, tops the national happiness index, and is recognized as one of the most business-friendly city in the Philippines.

 A resurgence began in the early 21st century, catalyzed by the opening of the Iloilo International Airport in 2007, which replaced the old Mandurriao airport.
 It spurred development, including Megaworld Corporation’s transformation of the decommissioned airport site into a business park.
 This, alongside investments from other developers in the nearby area, revitalized the economy.

 The service sector dominates with an 87.7 percent GDP share, led by wholesale and retail trade (contributing 2.3 percentage points to growth), alongside banking and IT-BPO, while industry accounts for 9.9 percent and agriculture, forestry, and fishing 2.4 percent.
 Key industries include accommodation and food services (48.3 percent growth) and transportation and storage (18.9 percent).

-Iloilo Business Park, a key hub for IT-BPO companies, dominates the city’s office property market.
+Iloilo Business Park, a key hub for IT-BPO companies, dominates the city's office property market.

-The banking sector, tracing back to the Spanish-era sugar boom when Banco Español-Filipino (now Bank of the Philippine Islands) and Philippine National Bank opened their first branches outside Manila, ranks third nationally in deposits, fueled by OFW remittances, local industries, and IT-BPO growth; it hosts LifeBank MFI, the country’s third-largest microfinance institution, and Queen City Development Bank, both headquartered in the city.
+The banking sector, tracing back to the Spanish-era sugar boom when Banco Español-Filipino (now Bank of the Philippine Islands) and Philippine National Bank opened their first branches outside Manila, ranks third nationally in deposits, fueled by OFW remittances, local industries, and IT-BPO growth; it hosts LifeBank MFI, the country's third-largest microfinance institution, and Queen City Development Bank, both headquartered in the city.

-The IT-BPO, Shared Services, and knowledge process outsourcing (KPO) sectors thrive, leveraging high literacy and English proficiency, with Megaworld’s Iloilo Business Park and SM Investments' SM Strata Twin tower hosting firms like Transcom Asia, Carelon Global Solutions of Elevance Health, Asurion, iQOR, Medrisk, Nearsol (now CXPerts), Xtend OPS, Crawford and Co., WNS GLobal, Reed Elsevier of RELX, Stealth Monitoring (now Ecam), Atento, Connectys, Telus Digital, EXL, TTEC, Sagility, Concentrix, HGS, supported by annual IT, business, and medical graduates from universities in the city.
+The IT-BPO, Shared Services, and knowledge process outsourcing (KPO) sectors thrive, leveraging high literacy and English proficiency, with Megaworld's Iloilo Business Park and SM Investments' SM Strata Twin tower hosting firms like Transcom Asia, Carelon Global Solutions of Elevance Health, Asurion, iQOR, Medrisk, Nearsol (now CXPerts), Xtend OPS, Crawford and Co., WNS GLobal, Reed Elsevier of RELX, Stealth Monitoring (now Ecam), Atento, Connectys, Telus Digital, EXL, TTEC, Sagility, Concentrix, HGS, supported by annual IT, business, and medical graduates from universities in the city.